catesmith/existentialism/README.md

 # existentialism
-A place to practice control flow.
+A place to practice switch.